Eastern Christian monasticism: Coptic monasticism

 As the birthplace of monasticism, Egypt has continued the monastic tradition unbroken until the present day.
 After the Council of Chalcedon, the Alexandrian Patriarchate broke communion with those churches which accepted the council, and became what today is known as the Coptic Orthodox Church.
 Like the Byzantines, monasticism has continued to play a crucial role in the life of the church, and bishops are always chosen from among the ranks of monks.
 After the Islamic invasion in 639, the Egyptian Christians found themselves dispossessed in their own land.
+Coptic monasticism declined and up to the fourteenth century, most monasteries were depopulated and had fallen into ruins.
 However, despite persecutions and intense pressure to convert, Coptic monasticism has survived, and some of the most ancient monastic communities in the history of Christianity continue to be inhabited to this day.
 A number of Coptic monasteries have also been established in the New World.
+Coptic monasticism has seen a renaissance in the twentieth century and tripled its monks between the 1930s and 1980s.
+Today there are more than 30 monasteries with up to 100 monks each six female monasteries with most of the sisters working as Diaconesses in social and charitable areas.
+The monasteries play a fundamental part in the Coptic Church today.

-Ethiopia was one of the first nations to accept Christianity, officially converting in 341.
+Ethiopia was one of the first nations to accept Christianity, officially converting in 330 under the rule of king Ezana of Axum.
 King Abreha became the first sovereign in the world to engrave the Sign of the Cross on his coins.
 From the year 341 it was subject to the Patriarch of Alexandria, gaining its independence only in 1959.
 The church is officially known as the Ethiopian Orthodox Tewahedo Church.
 In 480 the Nine Saints came from the Mediterranean world to establish Ethiopian monasticism which has continued to flourish despite wars and persecutions.
-Ancient and inaccessible monasteries are still occupied to this day throughout the Christian regions of the country.
+Especially forming were the monks Tekle Haymanot and Ewostatewos and the nuns Kristos Samra and Welete Petros.
+Today, there are about 800 monasteries with thousands of monks, which may surpass the total number of monks and nuns in all other Eastern Churches, inklusive the Greek and Slavic Churches.
 The Ethiopian Church also maintains monasteries in the Holy Land, most notably Deir Es-Sultan, on the roof of the Church of the Holy Sepulchre in Jerusalem.